09 Jan What are Content Management Systems?

-#2: web content management system (WCMS)
+#2: Web content management system (WCMS)

 WCMS is designed specifically for the management of digital components of a website without having any technical knowledge on web programming or markup languages.
-This system has collaborative, administrative, and authorization tools that assist in the management of digital content.
+This system has collaborative, administrative, and authorisation tools that assist in the management of digital content.
 As opposed to the other content management systems which can be used in print as well as web content, the WCMS is set to handle web content exclusively.